LGN520/farreach-public/docs/netreach-voting-v3.md

 				- NOTE: current DELREQ_RECIR has old key-value pair instead of new one, we must send original packet to egress pipeline
 			- If (valid=0 or iskeymatch=0) and lock=1, recirculate DELREQ_RECIR
 			- Otherwise, update DELREQ_RECIR as DELREQ to server -> hash_partition_tbl
+	+ TODO: Cope with packet loss
+		* For GETRES_POP_EVICT/PUTREQ_POP_EVICT: send to server as well as mirroringing to switch OS for timeout and retransmission
+		* For case1/case2: send to server as well as mirroringing to switch OS for local rollback
+		* For case3: wait for ACK from client to set iscase3=0
 - Server-side processsing
 	+ GETREQ: sendback GETRES
 	+ GETREQ_POP: